malden-feuerstein/contracts/README.md

 - Why do I have an investment period?
 Shouldn't it just allow investing and redeeming the ERC20 tokens forever?
 - Backtest it with real ETH, BTC data
 - Maybe increase percentage precision to 18 decimals to completely capture all WAVAX precision?
-- Add pausability to the CashManager and InvestmentManager
 - Actually make use of the stored prices.
 Currently they're stored but not used.
 - Currently I make the assumption that an asset -> USDT pair exists, but this may not always be true.
 Need to use liquidation path to WAVAX to get to USDT
 - !InvestmentManager: It should have a switch on an asset where it's in watch-only mode: The price history can be collected from week to week but it can't buy bought